armanic12/Telemarketing_Prediction_Model_Testing/README.md

 # Telemarketing Campaign Response Prediction

 This project builds, optimizes, and evaluates predictive models to determine whether a prospective customer will respond positively to a telemarketing campaign.

-The dataset used originates from the [UCI Bank Marketing Dataset](https://archive.ics.uci.edu/dataset/222/bank+marketing).
+The dataset originates from the **[UCI Bank Marketing Dataset](https://archive.ics.uci.edu/dataset/222/bank+marketing)**.
+This dataset contains information about direct marketing campaigns of a Portuguese banking institution, including client features and whether the client subscribed to a term deposit.

+---

+## Project Files

+- **Predictive_Modeling_Telemarketing.ipynb**
+  Jupyter Notebook containing the full pipeline for preprocessing, model training, hyperparameter tuning, and evaluation.

+- **bank.csv**
+  The raw dataset file used for training and testing the predictive models (sourced from UCI repository).

+- **README.md**
+  Project documentation and results summary.

 ---